-Finally, we remain steadfast in our commitment to agriculture, maintaining our expertise and understanding of agricultural operations including your individual customer needs.
+Finally, we remain steadfast in our commitment to agriculture, maintaining our expertise and understanding of agriculture operations including your individual customer needs.
+While the pandemic currently dominates the headlines, it won't last forever.
 We want to assure you we are stronger than ever to support you through the ups and downs of the ag economy.
 We value your business and continued support of Farm Credit of New Mexico.
 With this in mind, we would like to extend a special 'thank you' for partnering with us and making us an important part of the New Mexico economy.
 It is an honor to serve you.